trick77/ipset-blacklist/README.md

 >
 > **Early stage** - expect bugs.

-A Bash script that uses nftables to block large numbers of malicious IP addresses from public blacklists.
-Supports both IPv4 and IPv6 with CIDR notation.
+A Bash script that downloads public IP blacklists and blocks them via nftables.
+IPv4, IPv6, CIDR.

 > **Looking for the old ipset/iptables version?** See the [archive/](archive/) folder.